Legend of the Five Rings: Products

+Card games

 Collectible card game

 The Legend of the Five Rings collectible card game is played by two or more players (in tournaments, generally two), each with two decks of at least 40 cards each (formerly at least 30 cards each).
 The game continues until a player has reached one of several different victory conditions, at which point that player is declared the winner.
 Victory conditions include winning militarily (destroying all provinces of one's opponent), by honour (reaching a certain number of honour points), dishonour (forcing one's opponent under a certain honour point threshold), through enlightenment (by putting cards called rings into play) or via a couple of special cards which essentially mean "game won".

 In the game's tournaments players can affect the storyline of the game, their deck construction directly contributing to the lives (or deaths) of the characters involved.
 This is in turn reflected in future expansions of the game, and the mechanics of the cards therein.
 The full current rules of the collectible card game can be found at the Comprehensive Rules Site.
 The Kotei Season runs generally February through June of each year, where regional tournaments occur around the world.
 Each season incorporates a major event currently going on in the Emerald Empire, with each event determining at least one factor of the larger story.
 Kotei winners are pre-qualified into major events such as Gen Con and the European Championships, allowing them to skip the qualifying rounds.

 Legend of the Five Rings has many cards that are directly influenced by players and their actions.
 These cards often feature an attribution on the vertical right side of the card, which includes the name of the player, the event, and the date involved in the creation of the card or theme behind the card.
 Having your name on a card is a goal of many players of Legend of the Five Rings.